In the context of the city and the marketplace, students and faculty work as active citizens fully engaged as designers in real world contexts.

 At the School of Design Strategies, the primary objective is to foster experimentation.
 Opportunities to approach work in novel ways is of great value to the SDS community and we are always in the process of identifying and developing new domains of inquiry.
 Students and faculty are encouraged to work on projects that explore new forms of collaboration or combine methodological and theoretical frameworks in new and unusual ways.

-THE DESIGN DIALOGUES SITE HOUSES ALL ONLINE PUBLICATIONS FROM THE SCHOOL OF DESIGN STRATEGIES AT PARSONS THE NEW SCHOOL FOR DESIGN
+THE DESIGN DIALOGUES SITE HOUSES ALL ONLINE PUBLICATIONS FROM THE SCHOOL OF DESIGN STRATEGIES AT PARSONS SCHOOL OF DESIGN

 The collection of publications contained within Design Dialogues represent the cutting edge of research-driven design.
 Each exhibits the deep commitment to social impact, collaboration and strategic thinking that has become emblematic of the work done in The School of Design Strategies.

 The publications include: The Journal of Design Strategies, Designing W/ and The Integral City, and include essays, photographs, projects, research articles and other creative works that reflect the interdisciplinary nature of The School of Design Strategies.

 The Journal of Design Strategies

 The Journal of Design Strategies is published annually by the School of Design Strategies at Parsons School of Design.
 JDS is an international, peer reviewed journal committed to promoting cutting-edge research at the nexus of design, business, and social innovation.
 Both the Journal and the Stephan Weiss Lecture Series, with which the Journal is coordinated, are generously supported by the Karan-Weiss Foundation.

 Read the Journal of Design Stategies - Volume 6: Designing for Billions